 The recommended dose of Salvacyl is 11.25 mg triptorelin (1 vial) administered every twelve weeks as a single intramuscular injection.

 The safety and efficacy of Salvacyl in children have not been established.
-There is no relevant use of Salvacyl in the paediatric population.
+Salvacyl is not indicated for use in neonates, infants, children and adolescents.

 Patients with renal or hepatic impairment

 No dosage adjustment is necessary for patients with renal or hepatic impairment.